MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/configure-federation-routes-and-media-traffic.md

      ![Topology Builder, Edge pool, federation disabled](../../media/migration_lyncserver_w15_federation_verify_disabled.JPG)

-### To configure certificates on the Lync Server 2010 Edge Server
+### To configure certificates on the legacy Edge Server

-1. Export the external Access Proxy certificate, with the private key, from the legacy Lync Server 2010 Edge Server.
+1. Export the external Access Proxy certificate, with the private key, from the legacy Edge Server.

 2. On the Skype for Business Server 2019 Edge Server, import the Access Proxy external certificate from the previous step.